SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 }

 ```
-On line 20, right after the definition of the Class BackendService, Modify the XX in the value ONPREM_BACKEND_XX with your unique student number

 Review the Java code that you created, the `@Query` annotation implements the query operation for the `BackEndProductData` entityset and the `@Read` annotation for reading a single `BackEndProductData` entity.
 We use SAP Cloud Platform sdk to query the backend via destinations.